 It’s Fair To Share

-Looking out for other road users and displaying considerate behaviour is an important part of everyday driving.
+Looking out for other road users and displaying considerate behavior is an important part of everyday driving.
 Yet all too often road users fail to look out for each other, which can lead to avoidable collisions and even to injury and death.

 You can decrease your chances of causing, or being involved in, a collision by following some simple tips for sharing the road safely.